George Elphinstone, 1st Viscount Keith: Admiral

 He returned to the Mediterranean in November as commander-in-chief.
 He co-operated with the Austrians in the siege of Genoa, which surrendered on 4 June 1800.
 It was however immediately afterwards lost in consequence of the Battle of Marengo, and the French made their re-entry so rapidly that the admiral had considerable difficulty in getting his ships out of the harbour.
 The close of 1801 and the beginning of the following year were spent in transporting the army sent to recover Egypt from the French.
 As the naval force of the enemy was completely driven into port, the British admiral had no opportunity of an action at sea, but his management of the convoy carrying the troops, and of the landing at Aboukir, was greatly admired.

 He was made Baron Keith of the United Kingdom, an Irish barony having been conferred on him in 1797.
 On the renewal of the war in 1803 he was appointed Commander-in-Chief, North Sea (which at the time included Nore Command), which post he held until 1807.
+In 1805 he unsuccessfully attacked a Franco-Batavian naval force at the Battle of Blanc-Nez and Gris-Nez.
 In February 1812 he was appointed commander-in-chief in the English Channel, and in 1814 he was raised to a viscountcy.
-During his last two commands he was engaged first in overlooking the measures taken to meet a threatened invasion, and then in directing the movements of the numerous small squadrons and private ships employed on the coasts of Spain and Portugal, and in protecting trade.
+During his last two commands he was engaged first in overseeing the measures taken to meet a threatened invasion, and then in directing the movements of the numerous small squadrons and private ships employed on the coasts of Spain and Portugal, and in protecting trade.

 He was at Plymouth when Napoleon surrendered and was brought to England in HMS Bellerophon by Captain Maitland (1777–1839).
-The decisions of the British government were expressed through him to the fallen Emperor.
+The decisions of the government of the United Kingdom were expressed through him to the fallen Emperor.
 Lord Keith refused to be led into disputes, and confined himself to declaring steadily that he had his orders to obey.
 He was not much impressed by the appearance of his illustrious charge and thought that the airs of Napoleon and his suite were ridiculous.
 Lord Keith died in 1823 at Tulliallan Castle, near Kincardine-on-Forth, Fife, his property in Scotland, and was buried in the parish church.

 Family life

-He was twice married: in 1787 to Jane Mercer, daughter of Colonel William Mercer of Aldie; and in 1808 to Hester Thrale, daughter of Henry Thrale and Hester Thrale, who is spoken of as 'Queeney' in Boswell's Life of Johnson and Mme d'Arblay's Diary.
-He had a daughter by each marriage, the second being Georgina Augusta Henrietta Keith, but no son.
-Thus the viscountcy became extinct on his death, but the British and Irish baronies descended to his elder daughter Margaret (1788–1867), who married the Comte de Flahault de la Billarderie, only to become extinct on her death.
+He was twice married: in 1787 to Jane Mercer, daughter of Colonel William Mercer of Aldie, and in 1808 to Hester Maria Thrale, daughter of Henry Thrale and Hester Thrale, who is spoken of as 'Queeney' in Boswell's Life of Johnson and in Madame d'Arblay's Diary.
+He had a daughter by each marriage, the second being Georgina Augusta Henrietta, but no son.
+Thus the viscountcy became extinct on his death, but the British and Irish baronies descended to his elder daughter Margaret (1788–1867), who married the Comte de Flahault, only to become extinct on her death.

 A portrait of him by Owen is in the Painted Hall in Greenwich and another by George Sanders in the National Maritime Museum, Greenwich.